 Reasons for emergency lighting

 Emergency lighting system and safe evacuation

-An emergency lighting system must provide the visual conditions necessary for safe evacuation.
+An emergency lighting system must provide the visual conditions necessary for safe evacuation during an emergency such as a fire.
 It must be installed in accordance with AS/NZS 2293.1.